Developero-oficial/react-tdd/github-search/user-story.md

 - The page should contain the next filters:

-  - An input text in order to filter by repository name.
-This is an optional field in order to do the search.
+  - An input text with label "filter by" field in order to do the search.
   - The Search Button.

 - The results section should contain: